Defying the Odds

 Lucas Erisman is an eighteen-month-old infant born with spina bifida and clubfoot.
 He and his family live in Ellabell, Georgia about half an hour outside of Savannah.
 Because of his diagnosis, and the fact that every ultrasound before he was born indicated he was not moving his legs, his parents were told early on that Luke would likely never walk.
 While he currently has no movement from his ankles to toes, he’s already demonstrating incredible upper body strength.
 Lucas can crawl across the floor and flip over, and is starting to pull up and attempt standing.
 His parents are very hopeful that he will be able to walk given the strength and resilience their little guy has displayed all along the way.

-When they first got the diagnosis about Luke’s diagnosis at their 19-week anatomy scan, they were given a few options for how to treat it.
+When they first got Luke’s diagnosis at their 19-week anatomy scan, they were given a few options for how to treat it.
 After careful consideration, they decided to move forward with fetal surgery.
 Children’s Hospital in Philadelphia was a pioneer in the field and extremely solicitous to have them there.
 Not only did they get back to his mother, Holly within twelve hours and help her get the qualifications, she was also able to secure a spot in the Ronald McDonald House nearby where she could stay for the rest of her pregnancy because she was advised against traveling immediately after the procedure.
 She had surgery on February 17 at 23 weeks and delivered on May 9 at 34 weeks of pregnancy.
 Staying on bed rest in Philadelphia so far away from her family and other children were some of the longest weeks of her life.
 “I tried and tried and tried to get to come back home, but they were like there’s no way.
 It’s too great a risk.”
 Because Luke was premature, he still had to stay in the NICU for another month after he was born.
 (Story continues below after slideshow.)

 Even after the major fetal surgery, Luke has had a number of surgeries and procedures to continue aiding his development.
 He had surgery in late October 2018 to help correct the clubbed feet, which put him in full leg casts.
 He’ll be wearing the casts for two more weeks.
 He has to go to an orthopedic doctor in Savannah, as well as a urologist who helps monitor potential bladder and bowel control issues related to his genetic differences.
 The post-insurance costs for the time in Philadelphia from fetal surgery through Lucas’ birth and NICU stay was $100,000.